top of page

 Application deadline: Applications typically close in February.

-Harvard Medical School’s Project Success is a 6-week in-person paid internship program for high school students in Boston and Cambridge, MA interested in pursuing biomedical careers.
-During the program, you will be placed and mentored in a Harvard Medical School lab or another facility of an affiliated institution.
+Harvard Medical School’s Project Success is a 6-week paid internship program for high school students in Boston and Cambridge interested in biomedical careers.
+During the program, you will be mentored in a Harvard Medical School lab or another facility of an affiliated institution.
 You will attend seminars conducted by researchers and physicians, visit hospitals and biotechnology organizations, undergo computer training, hone writing and speaking skills, and attend academic seminars and special programs.
-You will also get to engage in hands-on research.
-The goal of the program is to connect students with scientists and help them assess their interest in building a career in biomedical science.
-So the program also offers career guidance to students.
+You will also get to engage in research.
+The program aims to connect you with scientists and help you assess your interest in a career in biomedical science.

 Location: The Rockefeller University campus, New York, NY